caiiiycuk/js-dos-docs/Writerside/topics/Subscription.md

 ## Can I share secret key?

-Yep, you can.
+Yes, you can share your secret key.
-But take in mind that secret key provides direct access to your disk drives and saves.
+But keep in mind that the secret key provides direct access to your disk drives and saves.
 In the case of concurrent writing, they **will quickly become broken**.

 ## Cancel your subscription

-Press _Cancle_ button in your subscription details.
+Press _Cancel_ button in your subscription details.

 ![cancel-subscription](cancel-subscription.jpg)

-In case of any problem, please reach out to xsolla customer support team.
+If you encounter any issues with your subscription, please reach out to the xsolla customer support team.
 You can do this by sending an email to [support@xsolla.com](mailto:support@xsolla.com).
 In your email, kindly include your subscription details and any specific requests or questions you might have.
 Our support team is dedicated to assisting you and will respond as promptly as possible to help you with the cancellation process.